Guardian Australia presents

 The podcast covers practical guidance on numerous topics, including personal development, mental health, and social issues.
 Episodes have included discussions on how to write a book with Zoë Foster Blake, face fears through ocean swimming with Alice Marklew, and communicate effectively with Charles Duhigg, emphasizing a mix of expert insights and relatable stories.

 Gina Rinehart tops Australia’s rich list.
 She is a success story, worth almost $40bn.
 She’s also a climate sceptic, a Trumpette, a litigant – even against her own kids – and the woman who saved Australian swimming.
 She doesn’t shy from a fight and she’s sensitive about controlling her image.
 As her wealth continues to rise, so do her power and her influence.
 For her whole life she has advocated for rightwing causes – she’s a fierce critic of bureaucracy, and wants to cut red and green tape to boost the country’s prosperity.
-As we approach the Australian federal election, we explore how much power she has.
+We explore how much power she has.
 Hearing from a range of her critics and defenders, and tracing her influence from the Pilbara to the corridors of power, this series asks: who is Gina Rinehart and what does she want?
 Listen and subscribe to Gina on Apple podcasts, Spotify or any other podcast app.
 You can also find all The Guardian’s best other series by the Australian audio team here on this podcast feed.

 Disclaimer